QuwackJ/uw-seattle-bus-map/README.md

 ## AI Disclosure - how have we used AI?
 1. (for the front end), we used AI to help us make the menu look fancier, also, it did teach us how to filter the routes we want.
+2. Used AI to debug the tutorial overlay.